daveyarwood/alda-clj/doc/getting-started.md

 ;;=> "(tempo!
 160) piano:\nc8 d e f g"
 ```

-Another way is that alda.core includes convenience functions for most (maybe
+Another way is that alda.core includes convenience functions for the functions
-even all?) of the functions like `tempo!` that are available in the Alda Lisp
+like `tempo!` that are available in the Alda Lisp environment.
+Whenever
-environment.
-Whenever alda.core includes one of these functions, you can simply
+alda.core includes one of these functions, you can simply call it and it will
-call it and it will have the same effect as emitting the S-expression directly
+have the same effect as emitting the S-expression directly into the generated
-into the generated Alda code:
+Alda code:

 ```clojure
 (play!